 - joined Soroptimists from across the Region for a public event at Manchester Cathedral aimed at raising awareness of modern slavery and human trafficking

 A women’s centre in Manchester run by the charity Women in Prison.
 It provides practical and emotional support to women affected by the criminal justice system – not only those in or leaving HMP Styal but also those at risk.
-We donate clothes, shoes, handbags, toiletries and craft and knitting items
+We donate clothes, shoes, handbags, toiletries, craft and knitting items, and diaries.

 MANCHESTER ACTION ON STREET HEALTH (MASH)

 MASH offers advice and support to women working in the sex industry by running a drop-in centre as well as taking a mobile van out at night.
-We donate sanitary products and underwear.
+We donate sanitary products, underwear, flip-flops, sun cream and umbrellas.
 The charity works in close association with the Modern Day Slavery team and offers support to the homeless women of Manchester who are increasingly subject to sexual harassment.
 Showering and laundry facilities are offered by Cornerstone, another charity we have supported.

-For SIGBI’s Centenary ‘Plant Trees for a Brilliant Future’, we are in discussion with the Heritage Group at Alexandra Park with a view to forming a partnership.
+For SIGBI’s Centenary ‘Plant Trees for a Brilliant Future‘ we planted a tree at Coppice Library in Sale.
+We are currently having a discussion with the Friends of Didsbury Park with a view to planting a tree there.

-The Green Footprint Challenge was launched in April 2021 with the aim of reducing our collective carbon footprint by April 2022.
+The Green Footprint Challenge was launched in April 2021 with the aim of reducing our collective carbon footprint.
 Members were asked to calculate their footprint and then implement one big change and two or three small changes.
-Suggestions for big changes included becoming vegetarian, avoiding cruises and flights or using the TreeApp to plant a (free) tree every day.
+Suggestions for big changes included becoming vegetarian, avoiding cruises and flights, and using the TreeApp to plant a (free) tree every day.
 Suggestions for small changes included switching to glass milk bottles, using public transport rather than a car, buying local produce, using rechargeable batteries, covering pans when cooking on the hob, foraging for food.